Mokshang07/Student-Database-Management-System/README.md

 # Student Database Management System

-A menu-driven Student Database Management System developed in C using a Singly Linked List.
-The project demonstrates dynamic memory allocation and fundamental data structure operations for managing student records.
+A menu-driven Student Database Management System developed in **C** using a **Singly Linked List**.
+This project demonstrates dynamic memory allocation and linked list operations for managing student records efficiently.

+---

 ## Features